Adoption Initial Visits Guidance

 1. General Guidance

 The purpose of the initial visit should be part information giving, part discussion/assessment of suitability to adopt.
 The write up and submission to Team Manager should be completed within 5 - 7 working days of the initial visit being undertaken.
-We want to be able to get back to potential adopters with a decision, ideally within less than 10 days,
+Potential adopters should be notified of the decision regarding their suitability to progress within 10 days of the visit.

-All enquirers will have had access to an Adoption Information Pack which is provided at adoption information sessions.
-It is useful for workers to be familiar with the contents of this pack prior to the initial visit, so that they are able to clarify information if required.
-Workers should also see: Assessment and Approval of Prospective Adopters Procedure and the National Gateway, First4Adoption website and e-learning components.
+All enquirers will have had access to information which is provided at adoption information sessions and on the website.
+It is useful for workers to be familiar with the contents of this information prior to the initial visit, so that they are able to clarify information if required.
+Workers should also see: Assessment and Approval of Prospective Adopters Procedure and the You Can Adopt website, First4Adoption website and e-learning components.

-Contact by telephone to discuss interest and arrange an appointment to visit should be made within 2 working days of receipt of the request.
+Contact by telephone to discuss interest and arrange an appointment to visit should be made within 2 working days of receipt of the request (Statutory Guidance, 2015).
 This telephone conversation will allow some initial discussion which may lead to a realisation that a visit is not appropriate.
-If the discussion is positive at this stage, then an initial home visit can be arranged (to be undertaken within 10 working days of receipt of the request) This and the requirement to make contact within 2 working days of receipt of the request are the timeframes set within in the Statutory Guidance, 2013).
+If the discussion is positive at this stage, then an initial home visit can be arranged (to be undertaken within 10 working days of receipt of the request) This and the requirement to make contact within 2 working days of receipt of the request (Statutory Guidance, 2015).

-The phone call should be recorded within the Initial Home Visit embedded form.
+The phone call should be recorded within the Initial Home Visit embedded form on Mosaic along with the date and time for the planned visit.

-On receipt of the Registration of Interest (ROI) form, Disclosure and Barring Service (DBS) paperwork will be sent with an acknowledgement letter.
-Please remind applicants of the need for identity evidencing documentation to be available at the initial hone visit.
-The acknowledgement letter can be attached to an email but ought to be sent in letter format.
+Applicants should be informed of the need to provide documentation evidencing identity at the initial hone visit for the purposes of progressing DBS checks should they proceed in the adoption process.
+The acknowledgement letter confirming the visit can be attached to an email but ought to be sent in letter format.
 This letter should then be uploaded within the Initial Visit Work Flow on Mosaic.

 The following is a guide only.
 Not everything may be relevant, and judgement will need to be taken regarding the depth that is required.
 Visits should not take more than two hours.
-There is the option for 2nd visits where more time is required to explore something more in depth.
+There is the option for 2nd visits where more time is required to explore something in greater detail.

 - Smoke alarms and Carbon Monoxide detectors are required and a home fire safety check should be undertaken by West Yorkshire Fire and Rescue service where there are attic bedrooms or the home has only one exit.
 Applicants can be directed to West Yorkshire Fire and Rescue Service to arrange a visit in these circumstances;